AtishJoottun/Face-Detection/README.md

 > Install python by following the official python installation documentation.

 Before it is usable, run:
+Open the terminal on the path which you copied the repository.
+Then run:
 <code>pip install -r requirements.txt</code>

 Then you are done.
 You can run it.